 Mr. Liu was appointed as a member of our board of directors on May 10, 2019.
 Since April 2006, Mr. Liu has been a professor at Nanjing Tech University School of Law.
-From January 2014 to July 2017, Mr. Liu served as the Dean of Nanjing Tech University School of Law.
-Since September 2012, Mr. Liu has served as an independent director of the board of Nanjing Baotai Special Materials Co., Ltd. Since May 2016, Mr. Liu has served as an independent director of the board of GPRO Titanium Industry Co., Ltd. Mr. Liu received his Bachelor of Law degree from East China University of Political Science and Law ("ECUPL") in 1983 and his Master's Degree of Legal History from ECUPL in 1986.
+Since June 2022, Mr. Liu has served as an independent director of the board of Nanjing Yigao Medical Technology Co., Ltd. Since March 2022, Mr. Liu has served as the Dean of the Legislative Research Institute at Jinling University of Science and Technology.
+From May 2016 to May 2022, Mr. Liu served as an independent director of the board of GPRO Titanium Industry Co., Ltd. From September 2012 to September 2018, Mr. Liu served as an independent director of the board of Nanjing Baotai Special Materials Co., Ltd. From January 2014 to July 2017, Mr. Liu served as the Dean of Nanjing Tech University School of Law.
+Mr. Liu received his Bachelor of Law degree from East China University of Political Science and Law ("ECUPL") in 1983 and his Master's Degree of Legal History from ECUPL in 1986.
 Mr. Liu received his Doctor's Degree of Constitution and Administrative Laws from Wuhan University in 2007.
 Mr. Liu holds a public company independent director qualification certificate from Shanghai Stock Exchange since November 2011.
 We believe that Mr. Liu's legal expertise and knowledge will benefit the Company's business and operations and make him a valuable member of the board of directors and its committees.